skanberg/todo-server/README.md

 # TODO Server

-A todo server using GrahpQl.
+A simple todo server built using GrahpQL for ReactJS Göteborg.

+To install (npm could also be used):

+    yarn install

+To start:

+    yarn start

+Now is the GraphiQL tool available on http://localhost:4000/graphql.
+The GraphQL enpoint is available on the same URL.